leebardon/cookiecutter-for-scientists/README.md

 ---

-- This cookiecutter was built using the rather wonderful [cookiecutter project](https://cookiecutter.readthedocs.io/)
+- This cookiecutter is based on the excellent [cookiecutter project](https://cookiecutter.readthedocs.io/)
-- It was adapted from the well-considered data science project outline developed by [Driven Data](https://www.drivendata.org/).